This page contains useful information and resources to support recognising signs of deterioration in care homes.

 Significant 7 training – recognising deterioration in residents

-We are partnered with NELFT NHS Foundation Trust to support training care home staff within north east London, so they can identify when their residents are deteriorating and what steps they should take.
+During 2018/19, we partnered with NELFT NHS Foundation Trust to support training care home staff within north east London, so they can identify when their residents are deteriorating and what steps they should take.

 The aim of the training is for care home staff to identify deterioration earlier.
 Care home staff will be:

 - Trained in a supportive and engaging session, which reflects best practice.